In this article, we will clearly explain the basics of “MVVM,” a term often heard in app development.

 // Repository

-// Typically, data is fetched from a DB or API, but here we return fixed values for demonstration.
+// In a real scenario, data would be fetched from a DB or API, but here we return fixed data.

 class UserRepository {